Monacan High School: Academics

-Monacan offers standard core classes along with honors classes, electives, and Advanced Placement Program classes.
+Monacan offers standard core classes along with honors classes, electives, Dual Enrollment Classes and Advanced Placement Program classes.

 Advanced Placement Program classes at Monacan currently include Biology, Calculus AB, Chemistry, Computer Science, English/Literature, Environmental Science, Human Geography, Physics, Psychology, Spanish, Statistics, U.S. History and U.S. Government.

 Advanced Placement classes such as Art History, French, German, Latin, Virgil, Music Theory and World History are offered on an enrollment basis, if there are enough interested students to create the class.

 Monacan's World Language Department offers Latin, Spanish, and French.
 In the past, Japanese and Greek have been taught, but in the 2006–2007 school year, these subjects were not offered.
 German was taken out of the course offerings in the 2009–2010 school year.

 In 2008, Monacan's music department earned the Virginia Music Educators Association Blue Ribbon Award.
 The Performing Arts at Monacan offer classes in choir, band, orchestra, guitar and theatre.
-Monacan also, earned the Blue Ribbon Award in 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016 and 2017.
+Monacan also earned the Blue Ribbon Award in 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016 and 2017.

 In 2016, the Academic Team won the Conference 20 Scholastic Bowl Championship.